remnrem/luna-doc/docs/luna/args.md

 ...
 ```

-One might then issue commands such as:
+With the above script, one might then issue commands such as:

 ```
 luna proj1.lst p=proj1 -o out1.db < commands.txt